Canadian Federalism (Revision 5)

 - Part 9.1: Revenue Sharing/Tax Collection

 - Part 9.2: Equalization

 Unit 11: Federalism and Economic Policy

 To receive credit for POLI 390, you must achieve a grade of at least 50 percent on the final examination and an overall course composite grade of at least “D” (50 percent).
 You must complete a quiz, three written assignments, and a supervised final exam.
 The following chart summarizes the types of credit activities, the credit weight associated with each activity, and the recommended place in the course for each activity.

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Meekison, J. Peter, Hamish Telford, and Harvey Lazar.
 2004.
 Canada: The State of the Federation 2002, Reconsidering the Institutions of Canadian Federalism.
 Montreal and Kingston: McGill-Queen's University Press.

-The course materials include a reading file, study guide, student manual and an assignment manual.
+The course materials include a study guide, student manual and an assignment manual.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.